Bright Tots educational toy store offering baby toys toddler toys games & videos. Autism Therapies

 There are some who support the research that metals which are known to be toxic (lead, mercury, etc.) are present in higher

-is not clear whether the reported levels are accurate, or whether it might be a cause of autism or simply an after effect of some
+function.
+It is not clear whether the reported levels are accurate, or whether it might be a cause of autism or simply an after

-other source.
+effect of some other source.
 It is also not clear what therapies might be helpful, should it prove to be related.
-Chelation or removing metals from
+Chelation or

 Educational Program